International Primary Curriculum

-This area provides children with chances to improve skills in counting and understanding, and using numbers.
+This area provides children with chances to improve skills in counting and understanding and using numbers.
 They calculate simple addition and subtraction, and learn to describe shapes, spaces, and measures.
 This area supports children’s understanding in different situations by providing opportunities to explore, practice, learn, and talk.

 Understanding the World

 Children make sense of their physical world and community by observing and learning about people, places, technology, and the environment.
-Learning is based on first-hand experiences that involve making predictions and decisions, and taking part in discussions.
+Learning is based on first-hand experiences that involves making predictions and decisions, and taking part in discussions.